 Other conditions required by SCCO that apply to Early Decision applicants:

-- You may apply to ONLY one optometry program.
+- May apply to ONLY one optometry program.

-- If accepted, you’d be required to submit a non-refundable $1500 deposit to reserve your seat in the class that would convene a year later.
+- If accepted, required to submit a non-refundable $1500 deposit to reserve your seat in the class that would convene a year later.

-- You must have a completed undergrad degree and transcripted with a date that precedes the start of fall classes here at SCCO, which is late in the 2nd week in August.
+- Must have a completed undergrad degree and transcripted with a date that precedes the start of fall classes here at SCCO, which is late in the 2nd week in August.

 Early Decision is not the same as a deferred acceptance.
 Deferred acceptance is when a student applies in an admissions cycle and then, defers their acceptance one entire year.
 SCCO does not offer deferred acceptance as an option.